 The special theory of relativity and early ideas in quantum mechanics are introduced.
 Topics in relativity include departures from Newtonian theory, Lorentz transformations, space and time dilation, the “Twin Paradox”, and relativistic dynamics.
 Topics in quantum mechanics include the quantum theory of light, the Bohr model of the atom, the wave nature of particles and the Schrödinger equation applied to simple one-dimensional problems.

-This course is a continuation of PHYS 2302, where students continue to develop their problem-solving skills with increasingly sophisticated topics in Classical Mechanics.
-These topics include many-body and rigid-body dynamics, conservations of momentum and angular momentum, dynamics in 3-D (Euler’s angles, etc.), damped, forced harmonic motion, and waves.
+This is a continuation of PHYS 2302, where students develop their problem-solving skills with increasingly sophisticated topics in Classical Mechanics.
+These topics include central forces (celestial mechanics), many-body and rigid-body dynamics, conservation of momentum and angular momentum, coupled oscillators, and waves.

 This course is a comprehensive introduction to concepts of electricity and magnetism.
 Topics include electric fields and potentials, motion of charged particles in electric and magnetic fields, elementary circuit analysis, EM induction, capacitors and inductors.
 Classes 3 hrs. and lab 3 hrs. per week.